jrgrant/hass_ids_hyyp/README.md

 - Updated version number only
   - The integration is working and I want to start fresh with version numbers
 - API Version number also updated and bumped to 1.0.0
 - Changed polling to 30 seconds as test.
-(Don't want to be too agressive on IDS servers)
+(Don't want to be too aggressive on IDS servers)

 **Version 0.0.1.7**